neuefische/wd-flipped-classroom-curriculum/sessions/git-cli-and-remote/README.md

 ### Which important problem will we solve today?

-- You will learn today one of the most important tools you will ever need in your development career.
+- You will learn today one of the most important tools you will need in your development career.
 - How return to the latest version of a project / file when something goes wrong.
 - You will learn how to share your code with the world on GitHub.

 ### Why is the content of todays block so important for the students?

-- git is an industry standard, they need to learn it in order to become a developer
+- git is an industry standard, it is a requirement for most almost all open positions as a developer.
 - git helps the students when they accidentally mess up their code, so they can always go back to the last save point

 ---